Types of Ceramic Treatments and how to Choose

 Inlay (Filling)

-Inlay refers to a partial filling placed in the drilled part of a cavity.
-It is suitable for treating small cavities or cavities between teeth.
+An inlay is a partial filling used to fill a section where a cavity has been removed.
+Specifically, it is suitable for treating small cavities or cavities located between teeth.

-A crown is a cap used when a cavity has progressed significantly, requiring extensive drilling, or to reinforce a tooth after a root canal.
-It covers the entire tooth, providing high strength and is suitable for molar treatment.
+A crown is a restoration used when a cavity has progressed significantly and requires extensive removal of the tooth structure, or to reinforce a tooth that has undergone a root canal.
+Because it covers the entire tooth, it provides high strength and is therefore suitable for treating molars.

 Laminate Veneer

-Laminate veneer is a treatment method where the surface of the tooth is lightly shaved, and a thin ceramic shell is attached.
-It is suitable for significantly changing the color or shape of teeth or correcting minor misalignments.
-Mainly used to enhance the aesthetics of front teeth.
+Laminate veneers are a treatment method where a thin layer of the tooth surface is removed and a thin ceramic shell is bonded to it.
+For example, they are suitable for cases where you want to significantly change the color or shape of your teeth or correct minor misalignments.
+They are primarily used to enhance the aesthetics of the front teeth.

 Frequently Asked Questions (FAQ)